 1. Birth of Shinto Shrine: Shinto Shrine History

-To understand Shinto shrines’ origins, it is first necessary to understand the origin of Shinto itself in nature worship, which has existed in Japan since ancient times.
+To understand the origins of Shinto shrines, it is first necessary to understand the origin of Shinto itself in nature worship, which has existed in Japan since ancient times.

 In the Jomon period (BC 14000-), before the rice culture, people worshipped mountains, forests, and beasts as “spirits.

-In the Jomon period, Spirits are supernatural beings or forces that do not have physical bodies.
-Japanese believed them as spirits or souls that dwell in the natural world.
+In the Jomon period, Spirits were supernatural beings or forces that did not have physical bodies.
+Japanese believed them to be spirits or souls that dwelled in the natural world.

 After this, the people, who had been primarily hunter-gatherers, shifted to a culture of rice cultivation, which stabilized food productivity.

-With the promotion of this agrarian culture, people’s religious beliefs were transformed.
+The promotion of this agrarian culture transformed people’s religious beliefs.
 As a result, they began to worship the guardian deities of agriculture.

-Worship of the sun, which brought fertility to crops, and water, which was essential for the growth of rice, increased, and the culture of worshipping the sun god and agricultural deities matured.
+Worship of the sun, which brought fertility to crops, and water, which was essential for rice growth, increased, and the culture of worshipping the sun god and agricultural deities matured.

-And the origin of the shrine is derived from the iwakura, or rock on which the gods were believed to descend, and the himorogi, which was made when performing Shinto rituals.
+The shrine’s origins are derived from the iwakura, or rock, on which the gods were believed to descend, and the himorogi, which was made when performing Shinto rituals.

 Himorogi is more like an altar than a building and is set up only during Shinto rituals.
 This is the remnant of the fact that many older shrines do not have the main hall.